-Practically, grommets are used to reinforce a hole in a piece of fabric, just like its smaller cousin, the eyelet.
+Grommets are used to reinforce a hole in a piece of fabric, just like its smaller cousin, the eyelet.
 These rings are usually used for heavier fabrics and applications, like tarps, tents, canvas and storage cubes, and drawstring bags.
 Costume corsets use both to accommodate lace-up closures.
-Large vinyl-coated canvas signs that you see at sporting events and trade shows are held in place with a series of grommets throughout the edges and can be hung wherever it’s needed.
+Large vinyl-coated canvas signs you see at sporting events and trade shows are held in place with a series of grommets throughout the edges and can be hung wherever needed.

-Nearly anywhere you need to add a hole to a piece of fabric can be reinforced with a grommet.
+Nearly anywhere you need to add a hole to a piece of fabric can be fastened with a grommet.
 At home, grommets are commonly seen in shower curtains and modern drapes.
-But versatile grommets can be used as a utility or to add visual interest to an otherwise plain project.
+However, versatile grommets can be used as a utility or to add visual interest to an otherwise plain project.

-You could make a pocket for this tote bag all by itself, or you can really upgrade it with the addition of grommets, D-rings and a long strap.
-Adding grommets to the bottom of a pair of jeans, trousers, skirt and even home décor adds one-of-a-kind accents not available in ready-made.
+You could make a pocket for a tote bag all by itself, or you can upgrade it with grommets, D-rings, and a long strap.
+Adding grommets to the bottom of a pair of jeans, trousers, skirt, and even home décor adds one-of-a-kind accents not available in ready-made products.

-Hats also utilize mesh grommets to allow airflow and to keep your head from sweating.
+Hats also utilize rubber grommets to allow airflow and to keep your head from sweating.
 Your head gives off a fair amount of heat, so a good hat helps you keep warm in cold weather.
-But while working outside, or doing anything during the heat of summer, hats can trap heat, making you even more uncomfortable.
-Adding a mesh grommet to your hats offers ventilation and helps you cool off much easier.
+But while working outside or doing anything during the heat of summer, hats can trap heat, making you even more uncomfortable.
+Adding a mesh grommet to your hats offers ventilation and helps you cool off much more easily.

 You’ll need two tools: a hammer and a setting tool called an anvil.
-A grommet consists of two pieces, the barrel and the washer.
-Some grommets have prongs on the barrel end.
+A grommet consists of two pieces: the barrel and the washer.
+Some brands of grommets have prongs on the barrel end.

 Installation involves hammering them together in the opening to no longer be a ragged hole in the fabric.
 Mark each place you want a grommet, then cut a hole in the fabric smaller than the size of the barrel.
 Insert the barrel into the right side so that it comes out on the wrong side of the fabric.